kassaaaaa/sg-kassandra/docs/sprint-artifacts/2-5-booking-confirmation-and-summary.md

 ### Action Items

 **Advisory Notes:**
-- Note: `BookingSuccess.tsx` uses a default value for Location ("Sandy Point Beach").
-Ensure this is updated if multiple locations are introduced in the future.
+- Note: `BookingSuccess.tsx` uses a default value for Location ("Sandy Point Beach") and `BookingForm` does not pass a location prop.
+While acceptable for MVP if there is only one location, this should be dynamic in the future.